ghanizadev/comic-clan-nodejs-api/README.md

 This counts with the following features:

 - Built along with NodeJs and ExpressJs framework;
-- Secure endpoints protected by a OAuth2.0 authentication method;
+- Secure endpoints protected by an OAuth2.0 authentication method;
 - Support to GraphQL;
 - Microservices pattern;
 - Scalable and flexible;